Infineon/mtb-example-threadx-cyw5591x-low-power/README.md

         - This option is used to disconnect an existing connection to an AP.
     * Press **'9'** any time in application to start scan.
         - This option is used to scan for available AP's in the range.
+    * Press **'f'** any time in application to allow flash to be put in low power mode.
+        - This option is used to put flash in low power mode when the system is idle.
+    * Press **'p'** any time in application to allow psram to be put in low power mode.
+        - This option is used to put psram in low power mode when the system is idle.

+        ``````
+        Note: The psram is initialized only if the psram is used therefore its important to set APPEXEC=psram in the makefile to make code execute from psram before trying to toggle the psram low power
+        ``````

     * Press **'h'** any time in application to print the menu
         - This option is used to request the Start menu options to view the options availabe at any point in the program.